Recognition of Prior Learning

 - HLTAAP003 Analyse and respond to client health information

-- CHCPRP003 Reflect and improve own professional practice
+- CHCPRP003 Reflect and improve upon professional practice

 What is Vocational Education and Training (VET)?